Brutal work conditions inside Gloriavale laid bare in court

 Brutal work conditions inside Gloriavale have been the focus of evidence at the Employment Court in Christchurch.

-Rebekah Kempt was born at the commune and left with her family in 2015.
+Rebekah Kempf was born at the commune and left with her family in 2015.

 She is the great granddaughter of Gloriavale’s founder, Hopeful Christian, and told the court her work resulted in back pain and frost bite.